Trafficking Risk in Sub-Saharan African Supply Chains

 Freedom of Association

-In addition to public sector employees, the law prohibits freedom of association rights for managerial workers, care workers, educators, and volunteers, and does not protect informal workers.
-The ITUC reports that collective bargaining is authorized by ministry approval upon major economic change, and can be initiated by employer or employees.[26]
+The law prohibits freedom of association rights for managerial employees, teachers, healthcare workers, judges, prosecutors, security-service workers, domestic workers, and seasonal 7 agricultural workers, and does not protect informal workers who make up the majority of the Ethiopian urban workforce.
+The International Trade Union Conference reports that collective bargaining is authorized by ministry approval upon major economic change and can be initiated by employer or employees.[33]

 Working Conditions

 Ethiopia has no national minimum wage.
-The law limits the workweek to 48 hours with a 24-hour rest period, but it was reported that many foreign, migrant, and informal sector workers worked hours that exceeded this limit in practice.
-The U.S. Department of State reports that workers excluded from freedom of association laws were unable to benefit from health and safety regulations.
+The law limits the work week to 48 hours with a 24- hour rest period, but it was reported that many foreign, migrant, and informal sector workers worked hours that exceeded this limit in practice.[34]
+The U.S. Department of State reports that workers excluded from freedom of association laws were unable to benefit from health and safety regulations.[35]
 Migrant and informal sector workers worked over 48 hours per week which is the legal limit under labor laws.
-The Ministry of Labor and Social Affairs’ inspection department was reportedly unsuccessful in standards enforcement.
-In the country’s significant agricultural sector, hazardous working conditions are common, especially among seasonal workers.[27]
+The Ministry of Labor and Social Affairs’ inspection department was reportedly unsuccessful in standards enforcement.[36]
+The World Bank and the National Employment Policy and Strategy of Ethiopia reported that the informal sector included more than 70 percent of urban workers, and most of these informal workers have no employment contracts.[37]
+Approximately 73 percent of the population was employed in agriculture, which typically is not covered by labor laws.
+[38]

 Discrimination

-According to the U.S. Department of State, the law prohibits discrimination based on race, ethnicity, national origin, nationality, gender, marital status, religion, political affiliation, political outlook, pregnancy, socioeconomic status, disability, or “any other conditions.”
-The law does not explicitly prohibit discrimination based on sexual orientation, gender identity, and HIV-positive status.
-Discrimination against women was noted to be common, especially in rural parts of the country.[28]
+According to the U.S. Department of State, the law prohibits discrimination based on race, ethnicity, national origin, nationality, gender, marital status, religion, political affiliation, political outlook, pregnancy, socioeconomic status, disability, or “any other conditions.”[39]
+The law does not explicitly prohibit discrimination based on sexual orientation, gender identity, and HIV-positive status and there were widespread allegations of government security forces targeting individuals for arrest and detention based on ethnicity in response to the conflict in the north of the country.[40]
+The U.S. Department of State reported that national law contained regulations that discriminated against women, such as regulations on marriage and divorce.
+Women also reported discrimination in traditional judicial systems used in rural areas.[41]

 Forced Labor

-Any form of forced or compulsory labor is prohibited by law, though courts are permitted to use forced labor as a disciplinary means.[29]
+Any form of forced or compulsory labor is prohibited by law, but courts are permitted to use forced labor as a disciplinary means.[42]
+Some businesses allegedly exploit boys in forced labor in traditional weaving, construction, agriculture, and street vending, and the government often deploys prisoners to work outside the prisons for private businesses, a practice the ILO stated could constitute forced labor.[43]

 Child Labor